weareunderdesign/weareunder.design/under.md

-# under
+# ūnder

 welcome to the wild ride that is under, born in the sunny streets of atlit, israel.
 this handbook is your ticket to understanding our world.

-### genesis
+### start

 under is a creative movement. founded in 2017 by the dynamic duo eden vidal and inbal lapidot vidal, we're all about empowering creatives.
-eden started his journey as a designer engineer, with a passion for connecting the worlds of creativity and technology.
+eden started his journey as a designer engineer, connecting the worlds of creativity and technology.
-inbal began as a brand designer, aiming to create remarkable brand identities, studying the edges of design and art.
+inbal began as a brand designer, creating remarkable brand identities and studying the edges of design and art.
-over the years, they moved between design studios, several startups, and large companies, launched a few ventures, and accumulated quite a few successes and injuries along the way.
+over the years, they moved between design studios, startups, and companies, launching ventures and gathering experience along the way.
-in 2017, they founded under. over time, their vision crystallized \- to create tools that empower the creativity of humans. they call it meta-creativity, but essentially it simply means that they want to help humans, (especially those who like to call themselves designers) create amazing things.
+in 2017, they founded under. their vision crystallized - to create tools that empower the creativity of humans. they call it meta-creativity, helping humans (especially designers) create amazing things.
-we're know for our "brandsprint" \- a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.
+we're know for our "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.

 ### being

-at under, we believe humanity is evolving into a truly interdisciplinary species. we seamlessly integrate and mix design practices through sound, motion, visual design, interaction, and other unexpected fields. by breaking down creative barriers, we can finally craft holistic solutions that engage all senses, pushing the boundaries of innovation to deliver impactful experiences that resonate across all storytelling mediums.
+at under, we believe humanity is evolving into an interdisciplinary species. we integrate design practices across sound, motion, visuals, interaction, and beyond. by breaking barriers, we craft holistic solutions that engage all senses and resonate across mediums.
-we believe that the future of digital creation is a place where technology doesn't separate us from our creation but connects us to it more deeply. technology is going to sort of "disappear". and there's an opportunity here to reconnect the creator with their creation, removing the barrier between idea and execution, between intention and result.
+we see a future where technology connects us more deeply to creation rather than separating us from it. as technology "disappears", we can reconnect creators with their work, removing barriers between idea and execution.
-this isn't new territory for us. we've been crafting our own tools since day one, engaging in a perpetual dance of creation and optimization. our journey has always been about developing tools and methodologies that strip away barriers from the creative process itself.
+this isn't new for us. since day one, we've crafted tools and optimized our creative process. our journey focuses on developing methodologies that eliminate barriers to creation.
-this approach of building tools for ourselves first is at the core of our philosophy. we create tools that solve our own problems, scratching our own itch. by doing so, we ensure that our products are not just theoretical solutions, but practical tools born out of real needs and experiences.
+building tools for ourselves first is core to our philosophy. we solve our own problems first, ensuring our products are practical solutions born from real experience.
 building for ourselves allows us to:

-* deeply understand the problem we're solving
+* understand problems deeply
-* create more intuitive and user-friendly solutions
+* create intuitive solutions
-* iterate quickly based on our own usage and feedback
+* iterate quickly
-* maintain a clear vision and purpose for each product
+* maintain clear vision

-this self-focused approach doesn't mean we ignore our users. rather, it ensures that our initial product is solid, tested, and truly valuable before we expand to meet wider market needs. it's about creating a strong foundation upon which we can build and grow.
+our self-focused approach ensures solid, tested products before expanding to wider markets, building strong foundations for growth.
-in rnbw, for example, we blur the line between design and code. because ultimately, there is no real boundary. there is only creation.
+in rnbw, we eliminate the boundary between design and code, recognizing them as one creative act.
-we believe that today's technological tools allow us to blur the boundaries between the creator and the medium. when playing the piano or driving a car, you don't think about the piano \- the person and the piano become one entity. this is exactly what we want and can achieve with our digital tools.
-our latest exciting project, handy, embodies this vision. we aim to use current and future technology to directly connect our hands to our design and development tools. think about it this way: when a sculptor sculpts in stone, he feels the material, he is directly connected to it. there is no separation between his idea and the creation itself. this is exactly what we want to achieve in the digital world.
-with handy, we aim to create a situation where craft will truly be craft. there will be no difference between creating a physical thing and a virtual thing, it will essentially be the same thing. you can touch, feel, create in the digital world as if you were creating in real material.
+modern tools can merge creator and medium - like a pianist becoming one with their instrument, we enable this unity in digital creation.
+our project handy exemplifies this, connecting hands directly to design tools. just as sculptors feel their material, we want creators to have that same tactile connection in the digital realm.
+with handy, physical and virtual creation become indistinguishable - you'll touch, feel and craft digital work as naturally as physical materials.
-during this journey, we developed a philosophy that guides us in everything we do. we call it the "holy trinity":
+this journey led us to our guiding philosophy, the "holy trinity":

-#### simplicity

-we're allergic to complexity. whether you're a design newbie or a seasoned pro, our stuff is so intuitive, you'll wonder why you ever struggled before. have fun instantly. like a good musical instrument, our tools need to be intuitive. you pick up a guitar, feel the strings, and start playing. that's how we want using our tools to feel.

-#### complexity
+#### simple & complex

+we embrace both simplicity and complexity. our tools welcome beginners with intuitive basics - like picking up a guitar for the first time - while offering depths for masters to explore. simple to start, rich with potential, they grow alongside you.

-our products are like musical instruments \- they bend and stretch to fit your needs. start small, dream big, and watch our tools grow with you. a good tool adapts itself to the creator, not the other way around. it grows with you, changes with you. it allows you to start as a beginner and become a virtuoso. me, you, or santana, the guitar is the same guitar.
+our tools adapt and grow with you, like musical instruments. whether beginner or master, they flex to your needs - me, you, or santana, the guitar remains the same guitar.

-#### openness

-we're as transparent as a freshly cleaned window. most of our stuff is open source and we believe in sharing knowledge. it's not just about open source, it's about an open approach to knowledge, ideas, collaboration. creation, and the creation of creation, is an ongoing dialogue.

-in summary, we believe in...

-1. real-world impact \- creation without purpose is a tree without roots. let your work solve real problems and nourish real needs.
-2. joyful engagement \- in the garden of creativity, joy is the sunlight. cultivate play, nurture wonder, and watch your ideas bloom.
+- adaptive mastery: like water, we shape our tools to be simple to start yet infinitely deep
-3. continuous growth \- the path of mastery has no end. each step, each stumble, is a lesson. embrace the journey of eternal becoming.
+- continuous growth: the path of mastery has no end, our tools grow with you
-4. community synergy \- a single bamboo does not make a forest. grow together, support each other, and create a canopy of shared wisdom.
-5. tool transcendence \- the brush does not limit the painter. become one with your tools, then move beyond them.
-6. holistic creation \- mind, body, and spirit are not separate streams, but one river. let your creations flow from your whole being.
-7. open exchange \- ideas are seeds that multiply when shared. plant them freely, nurture them collectively, and harvest abundance for all.
-8. adaptive mastery \- be like water, shaping yourself to any vessel. true expertise flows and adapts, never stagnant, always fresh.
-9. purposeful play \- work and play are two sides of the same leaf. find joy in purpose, purpose in joy, and watch your creations flourish.
-10. meta-creativity \- the greatest art is the art of creating. shape not just your work, but the very way you create.
+- meta-creativity: we shape not just work, but the very way we create

+#### open

+we believe in radical transparency. our open source approach extends beyond code to knowledge sharing and collaborative creation. we see creativity as an ongoing dialogue.

+- open exchange: ideas multiply when shared freely
+- community synergy: we grow stronger together, supporting each other
+- joyful engagement: creativity thrives in an environment of play and wonder

 ## doing

+at under, we're not just dreamers - we're doers. our work spans across multiple dimensions of creativity, from brand strategy to tool development. we create tools and methodologies that empower creators, build systems that evolve with their users, and foster a community of innovation and collaboration. here's what keeps us busy.

+- holistic creation: unifying mind, body and spirit in the creative process
+- purposeful impact: solving real problems and meeting real needs
+- tool transcendence: becoming one with our tools to transcend their limitations

-#### liberating
+#### free

-at under, we're unlocking the full spectrum of human creativity. we've seen the spark in your eyes when inspiration hits, and the frustration when traditional tools can't capture your vision \- whether it's a visual masterpiece, a symphonic opus, or an interactive experience. that's why we're crafting "liberation" for all creators.
+at under, we're unlocking human creativity by bridging the gap between inspiration and execution. we understand the frustration when tools limit your vision, whether visual, musical, or interactive. our tools seamlessly blend all creative mediums, using ai and natural interfaces to redefine expression.
-our tools are the bridge between your imagination and reality, seamlessly blending visuals, sound, motion, and code. with ai as your collaborator and your own body as the interface, we're redefining creative expression and problem solving across all mediums.
-you know the feeling when you create something, but don't share it with anyone. time passes, you get no feedback or motivation, and it turns into a cycle of regret and guilt.

-#### educating
+#### teach

-at under, we believe that education is the cornerstone of innovation and creativity. we're committed to fostering a culture of continuous learning and growth, not just within our team, but across the entire creative community. our approach to education is multifaceted, designed to empower creators at every stage of their journey.
-showcase real-world usage: highlight how people (or we) are using our products in creative ways (or embrace the "fake it till you make it" mentality: even if we're still growing, show the potential of our products)
+education drives innovation at under. we foster continuous learning within our team and creative community, empowering creators at every stage. we showcase real applications of our products, demonstrating their creative potential even as we grow.

-#### designing in public
+#### design

-building in public means openly sharing our development process, progress, and challenges with our community. through regular updates and milestone celebrations, we engage feedback and build transparency.
-we craft narratives around our products and brand that reflect our essence. we're designing in public, not just building.
-by incorporating user feedback into our development and marketing, we generate interest throughout the product lifecycle.
-this open approach is core to under's values, ensuring our design process remains accessible and collaborative within the open-source community.
+we openly share our development journey through regular updates and milestones, crafting authentic narratives that reflect our essence. by incorporating community feedback throughout the product lifecycle, we maintain transparency and collaboration at the core of our open-source design process. we aim to break the isolation of creation - when work goes unshared, motivation fades and regret builds. we're here to change that.

+"you're successful as soon as you send your work out into the world." rick rubin via twitter (2023)

-## products/services
+## products

 our products are the embodiment of our vision and philosophy. each one is crafted with care, designed to empower creators and push the boundaries of what's possible in the digital realm. from our flagship brand sprint process to our cutting-edge tools like rnbw and handy, we're constantly innovating to meet the evolving needs of the creative community.